Peggy Rathmann: Children's book career

-In 2014, Good Night, Gorilla was a runner-up (Honor Book) for the Phoenix Picture Book Award from the Children's Literature Association, which annually recognizes the best picture book that did not win a major award 20 years earlier.
+She wrote Ten Minutes till Bedtime (1998) and The Day The Babies Crawled Away (2003), which made the Horn Book Magazine's annual Fanfare List.
+In 2014, Good Night, Gorilla was a runner-up for the Phoenix Picture Book Award from the Children's Literature Association, which annually recognizes the best picture book that did not win a major award 20 years earlier.
 "Books are considered not only for the quality of their illustrations, but for the way pictures and text work together."